 Is our procurement team having a difficult time getting comparable proposals through our RFP process?
 Am I confident that we are getting apples-to-apples proposals?

-If the answer to either questions is no or not sure, consider contacting me on my mobile device at (908) 432-2011 to review your RFP process.
+If the answer to either questions is no or not sure, consider contacting me at 973-936-9672. to review your RFP process.

 EC Sourcing Group is one of the companies I represent because they help procurement teams deliver quantifiable cost and time savings.
 If you want to know how, I invite you to request a demo or 30 minute discovery conversation so you can experience the platform, process, people, and tools.